Martin Hellinger: The Ravensbrück trial

 The first Ravensbrück trial opened on 3 December 1946, six days before the Nazi doctors' trial in Nuremberg was opened by the United States.

 Sixteen members of the staff at Ravensbrück were tried by a mixed inter-allied court in the British zone between 5 December 1946 and 3 February 1947.
 All were found guilty, except one who died during the trial.
 Eleven were sentenced to death.

 On arrival at the camp, Hellinger checked victims' teeth for gold that he could retrieve later.
 In a pre-trial statement, Hellinger acknowledged that his duty was to remove gold teeth from dead bodies.
 This, he did either by himself or delegated to one of the prisoner assistants.
 In addition, he would extract gold teeth from "just-executed prisoners", having waited for them in the crematorium prior to the mass cremations.
 He claimed he believed that the dead were legally executed.

 On 3 February 1947, a British military tribunal in Hamburg sentenced him to 15 years in prison.
 He was not of the opinion that he neglected his professional duties.

 Later life

 The Federal Republic of Germany was founded in 1949, resulting in relaxed restrictions on the German courts.
 Further removal of restrictions occurred with the "Treaty of Transferral" between Germany and the United States, the UK and France on 5 May 1955.

-Hellinger was released from the British prison for war criminals in Werl on 20 May 1954 and re-established his dental practice with a special grant of 10,000 DM by the West German government as compensation for the time he spent in prsion.
+Hellinger was released from the British prison for war criminals in Werl on 20 May 1954 and re-established his dental practice with a special grant of 10,000 DM by the West German government as compensation for the time he spent in prison.
 He practiced for many years after, and died in 1988.
 Six photographs of Hellinger are in the British National Archives.